Err0-io/err0agent/README.md

 See https://www.err0.io/ for more information.

+Visit the err0agent knowledge base: https://err0agent.err0.io/ for more information on err0agent's codes.

 ## What is required to test or use err0?

 A <a href="https://bit.ly/3PJoFaw">free account on the err0.io platform</a> is required to use all the features of err0agent, but you can also use it without an account by using the stand-alone mode.